hmito/esj73web/regist_session_en.md

 ### Streaming of Presentations

-All symposia and a part of workshops and forums will be recorded and made available on ONLINE CONF at a later date.
+All symposia and a part of workshops and forums will be recorded and made available on RakuRaku-Conference at a later date.

 In order to prevent problems with the recordings, all recording work will be handled by a contractor.
 Recording will only be done on the cameras set up by the contractor at the venue, so the venue's surroundings, speaker's face and audio will be recording.
 For the Q&A session and discussions, only speeches made through the microphone can be recorded.